 Comprehensive review of basic English grammar and writing skills as preparation for ENGL 111.
 Grade of C or higher is required.
-Prerequisite: Placement by ACT English Score or by SAT Verbal Score: students whose ACT English Score is from 1 to 17 (or whose SAT Verbal Score is from 200 to 420) shall be placed in ENGL 107.
+Prerequisite: Placement by Columbia College English Placement Test or by ACT English Score or by SAT Verbal Score: students whose ACT English Score is from 1 to 17 (or whose SAT Verbal Score is from 200 to 420) shall be placed in ENGL 107.